scapaf64-prog/my-python-games/Blitzkrieg/README.txt

 heavy "Flak"-shooter..

-There was once a very addictive shooter called "Blitz", but even KI cannot find it any more, so I make my own game. :)
+There was once a very addictive shooter called "Blitz", but even KI can not find it any more, so I make my own game. :)

 ARROW-KEY's to move the Flak,    SPACE to fire,    ESC for exit